George Watsky: Acting

 In May 2013, Watsky appeared in season 4 of Arrested Development as Chris Kazmierczak.

 Watsky has documented the process it takes to create albums in a couple of TV series.
 He has also appeared in several Epic Rap Battles of History videos, rapping as and portraying one of the battling characters.
 To date, he has played William Shakespeare, the Fourth Doctor from Doctor Who, and Edgar Allan Poe.

 Watsky appeared as Tanner in the film Blindspotting, which was released in 2018.

 Writing

 In June 2016, Watsky published a collection of his essays in a book entitled How to Ruin Everything.
 It entered the top ten in The New York Times Best Seller list, and received public praise from Lin-Manuel Miranda, John Green, Russell Simmons, Hasan Minhaj, Jeff Chang, Adam Mansbach, Rhys Darby, Myq Kaplan, and Chinaka Hodge.

 Rapping world record

 On May 6, 2020, Watsky beat the world record for the longest continuous freestyle rap.
 He rapped for 33 hours, 33 minutes, and 19 seconds, beating the previous record by over seven hours.
 In attempting to do so, he raised over $140,000 for the Sweet Relief Musicians Fund, a non-profit charity which raises money for music artists and crew members affected financially by COVID-19 event cancellations.
+Watsky held the record for 3 years until Japanese rapper PONEY beat the record at 48 hours in April 2023.